 How to Make Rice Water?

 Making rice water for a baby is easy and requires only two ingredients.

 - 2 tablespoons of rice

 - Thoroughly rinse the rice with warm water to remove any dirt or impurities.

 - Place the rice in a saucepan and add water.
 Boil it until the rice becomes soft and tender.

 - Strain the rice and collect the water in a cup.

 - The rice water is ready.
 For babies older than 12 months, a pinch of salt can be added for some taste.

-Rice water is a simple and safe addition to the baby’s diet, whether they are weaning or old enough to eat solid foods.
+Rice water for newborns is a simple and safe addition to the baby’s diet, whether they are weaning or old enough to eat solid foods.
 Consult your paediatrician before introducing rice water to your baby for the first time.